 Do you want to photograph your family, or people up close?

 You shouldn’t need much zoom to photograph people up close – usually 2x or 3x optical zoom is enough.
 This is because it is generally better to get up close to people to photograph them, rather than shooting from a distance with a long zoom lens.
 This will also be beneficial for large groups shots where you want multiple people in the frame at once.
+Macro lenses also tend to only have a small range of magnification.

 Do you want to take photos indoors, or in tight spaces?